Lucha Reyes (Peruvian singer): Legacy

 Lucha Reyes and the ensemble Los Morochucos made a name for black performers among the leading interpreters of the vals criollo and marinera genres.
 The vals criollo derives from the Viennese waltz.
-The music is not originally Afro-Peruvian, but was converted by phrasing lyrics and playing the vals criollo with slightly off-beat accents.
-The addition of the cajón to the traditional instrumentation of two guitars served to give the vals an Afro-Peruvian dimension.
+The music is not originally African-Peruvian, but was converted by phrasing lyrics and playing the vals criollo with slightly off-beat accents.
+The addition of the cajón to the traditional instrumentation of two guitars served to give the vals an African -Peruvian dimension.
 Marinera songs honor the sailors who fought in the war with Chile and are played with two guitars, a cajón, and accompanied by hand clapping.

 Songs such as "¿Qué Importa?" of Juan Mosto ("What Does It Matter?"), with lyrics like " yet another failure is but a drop of water in the ocean for me " were made famous by Lucha Reyes.
 Her songs were rich with Peruvian Nationalism and criollo pride.
-Today, October 31, the same day of her death, is the "Día de la Canción Criolla" (Day of the Creole Song) and is celebrated in Peru every year.

-On July 19, 2019, Google showed a Doodle celebrating what would have been her 83rd birthday.
+October 31, the anniversary of her death, coincides with the annual celebration of the "Día de la Canción Criolla" (Day of the Creole Song) in Peru.